 GeneCards Summary for TIMP1 Gene

 TIMP1 (TIMP Metallopeptidase Inhibitor 1) is a Protein Coding gene.
-Diseases associated with TIMP1 include Chronic Venous Leg Ulcers and Oral Submucous Fibrosis.
+Diseases associated with TIMP1 include Oral Submucous Fibrosis and Chronic Venous Leg Ulcers.
 Among its related pathways are Activation of cAMP-Dependent PKA and IL6-mediated signaling events.
 GO annotations related to this gene include cytokine activity and protease binding.
-An important paralog of this gene is TIMP2.
+An important paralog of this gene is TIMP3.

 UniProtKB/Swiss-Prot Summary for TIMP1 Gene